Chevrolet Camaro (fifth generation): Chevrolet Camaro Concept (2006)

 The Camaro concept was unveiled at the 2006 North American International Auto Show.

 AutoWeek editors unanimously awarded the Camaro Concept "Best In Show."

+The car was featured in the 2007 film Transformers as Bumblebee's second alternate form.
+The car itself in the movie, however, was a replica built on a 2006 Pontiac GTO chassis.

 2007 Camaro Convertible Concept

 The 2007 Camaro Convertible Concept was announced on January 6, 2007, at the 2007 North American International Auto Show.
 Early speculation on the existence of the car by many automotive publications proved to be true when an early embargo was broken on January 4, 2007.

 There are differences between the coupe and convertible concepts beyond the roof and Hugger Orange pearl tri-coat paint job with a pair of dark gray racing stripes.
 Every exterior surface was changed from the door cut back.
 The rear fender lines dropped off from the horizontal surface to the vertical surface a couple of inches farther out than on the coupe to maintain visual proportions.
 The rear spoiler was also reshaped.
 The 21 in front and 22 in rear wheels were redesigned and a thin orange line was applied to the outer edge, a nod to the red striped tires popular on late 1960s muscle cars.

 There were many interior changes that were incorporated into the new concept.
 The retro houndstooth-pattern seats of the coupe were replaced with modern leather and orange stitching.
 The metal finishes, accent panels, and seats were all in different colors.
 The rear seats were 6 in closer together to make room for the tonneau cover.
 The clarity of the circular gauges in square frames were improved by making the faces white with black chrome numbers and a red anodized needle.
 The deep-dish three-spoke steering wheel and four-pack gauge cluster were carried over from the coupe concept.
 Chrome seat-belt buckles were designed to look like the belt buckles in late 1960s GM automobiles.
 This reworked interior of the Camaro Convertible Concept was a very close representation of what would be seen in the production version of the vehicle.